 - Removes all mortgage compliance provisions from the UCCC and relocates them into the KMBA (K.S.A.
 9-2201 et seq.).
-Repeals prior mortgage licensing provisions related to the 2016 KMBA changes. - Adjusts the existing \$25,000 amount financed threshold to cover consumer credit transactions up to the threshold amount (currently \$69,500) listed in Regulation Z (TILA), as adjusted annually. - Aligns licensing requirements to the standards of use in the Nationwide Multistate Licensing System (NMLS) currently used by the OSBC, including application abandonment procedures, and late renewal fees which will be allotted for consumer education by the administrator. - Adjusts the allowed finance charge on closed-end consumer loans from a blended rate to a maximum 36% interest rate - Adjusts the allowed prepaid finance charge on consumer loans and sales to the lesser of 2% of the amount financed or \$300.
+Repeals outdated mortgage licensing provisions connected to the 2016 KMBA changes. - Adjusts the existing \$25,000 amount financed threshold, now covering consumer credit transactions up to the federal threshold amount (currently \$69,500) listed in Regulation Z (TILA), inflation-adjusted annually. - Aligns licensing requirements to the standards of use in the Nationwide Multistate Licensing System (NMLS) currently used by the OSBC, including application abandonment procedures, and late renewal fees which will be allotted for consumer education by the administrator. - Adjusts the allowed finance charge on closed-end consumer loans (multi-installment, fixed-term loans) from blended/tiered rates to a maximum 36% interest rate.

-- Amends the ban on credit card surcharges to allow a surcharge if the customer receives proper notice at the point of sale or in advance of the transaction; - Requires books and records for eligible examinations as determined by the OSBC to be provided within three business days of a written request. - Allows the borrower in a single-installment, payday loan transaction an optional extended payment plan once every twelve months to repay a loan over four payments. - Allows electronic signatures and electronic writings per K.S.A.
+- Adjusts the allowed prepaid finance charge on consumer loans and credit sales to the lesser of 2% of the amount financed or \$300. - Amends the ban on credit card surcharges to allow a surcharge if the customer receives proper notice at the point of sale or in advance of the transaction; - Requires books and records for eligible examinations as determined by the OSBC to be provided within three business days of a written request. - Allows the borrower in a single-installment, payday loan transaction an optional extended payment plan once every twelve months to repay a loan over four equal payments. - Allows electronic signatures and electronic writings per K.S.A.
 16-1601 et seq.
 If the consumer agrees in writing to the use of electronic methods instead of mail, any requirement to mail a document may be satisfied by sending the document by electronic methods. - Clarifies the administrator's powers in K.S.A.
 16a-6-104 and clarifies the confidentiality of examination materials under in K.S.A.
-16a-6-106, including informal agreements. - Removes a duplicative filing requirement for supervised loan licensees as consumer credit filers in K.S.A.
+16a-6-106, including informal agreements between the OSBC and a person. - Removes a duplicative filing requirement for supervised loan licensees as consumer credit filers in K.S.A.
 16a-6-201, simplifies and limits the existing filings to entities annually conducting 25 or more credit transactions, and extends the annual filing deadline for existing consumer credit filers in K.S.A.
 16a-6-203.

-SB 495 proposes the following primary updates to the KMBA:
+HB 2812 proposes the following primary updates to the KMBA:

-- Incorporates existing home loan compliance provisions from the UCCC, to apply to "covered transactions" meaning an extension of credit on a home by mortgage or otherwise. - Incorporate relevant definitions from the UCCC into the KMBA. - Allows electronic signatures and electronic writings per K.S.A.
+- Incorporates existing home loan compliance provisions from the UCCC, to apply to "covered transactions" meaning an extension of credit on a home by mortgage or otherwise. - Incorporates relevant definitions from the UCCC into the KMBA. - Allows electronic signatures and electronic writings per K.S.A.
 16-1601 et seq.
 If the consumer agrees in writing to the use of electronic methods instead of mail, any requirement to mail a document may be satisfied by sending the document by electronic methods. - Exempts certain business entities, such as trusts, with no employees where a licensed mortgage company acts as proxy by conducting all mortgage business on behalf of the entity. - Adjusts the existing consumer-signed "acknowledgment" to a borrower notice provided by a licensed mortgage company.

-SB 495 would modernize the UCCC and KMBA to allow for more efficient regulation by the state, in part, by easing the statutory complexities and burdens on the public, the industry, and OSBC staff examiners who are tasked with regulating the consumer credit and mortgage markets.
-The bill provides clarity and confidence for industry members, recognizing the changes in how consumers obtain credit, mortgages, and financial services.
+HB 2812 would modernize the UCCC and KMBA to allow for more efficient regulation by the state, in part, by easing the statutory complexities and burdens on the public, the industry, and OSBC staff examiners who are tasked with regulating the consumer credit and mortgage markets.
+The bill provides clarity and confidence for industry members, recognizing the changes in how today's consumers obtain credit, mortgages, and financial services.
 Finally, the bill aims to continue the UCCC's service in the public interest, maintaining a fair and effective consumer credit market in Kansas.